-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-To determine eligibility for Adult Foster Care (AFC), the managed care organization (MCO) must determine the applicant/member meets all criteria for the Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW) and complete an assessment to determine the applicant’s/member’s classification level.
-If the AFC placement is with an individual AFC home provider contracted with the MCO, the MCO must also ensure the applicant/member has an agreement with an enrolled AFC home provider and the applicant/member and AFC home or home provider are appropriately matched per the classification and needs of the applicant/member before the MCO pays for AFC services.
+To determine eligibility for adult foster care (AFC), the managed care organization (MCO) must determine the applicant or member meets all criteria for the STAR+PLUS Home and Community Based Services (HCBS) program and complete an assessment to determine the applicant’s or member’s classification level.
+If the AFC placement is with an individual AFC home provider contracted with the MCO, the MCO must also ensure the applicant or member has an agreement with an enrolled AFC home provider and the applicant or member and AFC home or home provider are appropriately matched per the classification and needs of the applicant or member before the MCO pays for AFC services.
 If an MCO contracts with an AFC provider agency to perform AFC management services, the MCO-contracted provider agency may perform activities related to the qualification of the home and the home provider before the MCO pays for AFC services.
 Refer to Section 7133, Classification Levels.

 7142 Service Planning